International students in the United Kingdom: Net migration and dependants

 Braverman faced opposition to these plans from then Chancellor of the Exchequer, Jeremy Hunt, then Secretary of State for Education, Gillian Keegan and then Science Minister, George Freeman who were concerned that this may damage the prospects of the country's 'science superpower' ambitions.
 In May 2023, the Home Office announced plans to restrict the ability to bring dependants to only postgraduate courses designated as research programmes, effective from January 2024.
 As the new restrictions came into place, exemptions were also extended to courses with government-funded scholarships.

 In the first quarter of 2024, the number of dependant visas issued for students fell by 80% compared to the previous year.
 Visas issued for international students also fell by 15%.
 In the first five months of 2025, study visas resurged and saw a 29% increase compared to 2024, and higher than both 2023 and 2022.
 Family member visas remained significantly lower compared to previous years, with only 6,300 applications recorded compared to 46,700 applications in the same period of 2023.
 One study abroad education provider suggested that the strong demand was due to "global politics" as Australia, Canada and the United States had enforced stricter visa rules for international students and unease over recent US policies.
+Further reporting has suggested that this "surge" was short-lived, with study visas falling by 22 per cent for the last quarter of 2025 compared to the previous year.
+Applications for family member visas in January continued to fall to 1,400 in January.

+Some universities have pivoted to offering new MRes degrees which would enable dependant visas for international students.
+In 2022, no international students studied for a MRes degree at the universities of Greater Manchester, Wolverhampton, Gloucestershire and York St John University; however by 2024, each institution now recorded hundreds of international students studying for a MRes.
+Overall, the number of international students studying for a MRes increased 135 per cent from 2023 to 2024.
+In February 2026, the Home Office warned that it would restrict student visas further if there was evidence of abuse.